 Q. Are there any discounted registrations available?

 Yes, for select groups.
 For K-12 educators there is the "K-12 Educators Pass" which is free registration, with a valid K-12 school ID.
-Membership must be current through December 1, 20210 and registration must be done onsite at the NCA Registration Area, please note that Registration is not open on Sunday.
-Discounted registration is also available for current students, faculty or administrators at institutions located outside the U.S.
+Membership must be current through December 1, 2021 and registration must be done onsite at the NCA Registration Area, please note that Registration is not open on Sunday.

 Q. How do I register for Short Courses or Preconferences?